Jump to content

 Proposal Management

 1. The owner of the win.
 You think it’s your job to win above all else.
 You drive the development of the win strategies and themes.
 Your top goal is to submit the highest possible scoring proposal.
+You don't care about anything else.
 Depending on your management style you might lead, beg, borrow, steal, or bully your way to a proposal that meets your standards.
 You may be filling a void or stepping into capture manager territory.

 2. The producer of what people give you.
 Your goal is to turn what people do into a ready to submit document.
 You apply your document expertise to making sure that all the parts come together well.
-You are constantly confounded by people not submitting what you need or not having enough of the right people.
+While you'll produce the proposal, you do not claim any ownership of the content and defer to others to decide what the proposal should be.
+You are constantly confounded by people not submitting what you need to complete the proposal on time.
 You may have played a support role in a past life.

 3. The leader who works through others to get what is needed.
 You’re the conductor of the orchestra.
 You provide the guidance and coordination that people need to work as a team to create the proposal.
 Process and tools are good and fine, but it’s people that get things done, so you work to get the most out of the people.